|Oracle® Enterprise Manager Cloud Administration Guide

 Error: The file is too large.
 Please add a smaller file,

-To resolve this issue, you must modify the configuration settings in the
+To resolve this issue, you can use one of the following methods:

 web.xml configuration file by navigating to the following location in the Oracle Management Service Home